1. Being Late on Your Credit Card and Loan Payments

-5. Having High Credit Card Utilization
+5. Having High Credit Card Utilisation

-A general rule is to try to keep credit card utilization ratio below 70% of your combined credit limit.
+A general rule is to try to keep your credit card utilisation ratio below 70% of your combined credit limit.
 Anything beyond that tends to upset your credit score.
 One trick people use is to have multiple credit cards.
 This increases their combined credit limit and lowers their overall total credit utilization ratio.

 6. Having Too Many Credit Cards

 But having too many credit cards can also be harmful to your credit score.
 The general rule is that 3 cards from different banks are safe.
 Beyond that, the more you have, the riskier you are as perceived by banks.